 Backstage – Cinecittà’s Educational Route.
-This is the third route, which offers a glimpse into the various cinema trades, with six rooms dedicated to film direction, screenwriting, sound editing, costumes and visual effects.
+This is the second route, which offers a glimpse into the various cinema trades, with six rooms dedicated to film direction, screenwriting, sound editing, costumes and visual effects.

 The Director’s Room is recreated as an art-house studio where the public is inspired to discover the imaginative talent of six prominent directors, from Lina Wertmüller to Martin Scorsese, through their books, objects, photographs and personal items.

 The Script Room presents the process of transposing words into moving pictures, and displays excerpts of screenplays, storyboards and film sequences.

 The Sound Room unveils fun facts and anecdotes about the transition from silent films to sound films and lets visitors play with the dubbing process.

 The Costume Room allows its visitors to virtually construct a costume, matching garments, accessories and wigs based on well-known movies.